What can I expect?

 Nestled in the NE corner of Wisconsin, Danbury WI is an easy drive from:

-Where will I meet my guide on standard trips?
+Where will I meet my guide for canoe camping trip?

 As a wilderness explorer, adventurer, professional guide and outfitter, Paul Siegel has a lifetime of experience to offer.
 Not only has he led expeditions throughout the wilderness surrounding the 10,000 lakes of Minnesota, but he also has spent many years down the rivers of Wisconsin such as the Namekagon and Saint Croix.
 He has brought his expertise to remote areas all over the world as well, including whitewater trips across South America and float plane trips in Ontario; to name a few.
 Exploring these backcountry routes and sharing them with others is his passion, and his expertise in finding new and unexplored hideaways makes every trip special.